The world Is a bit much right now.

 Hi, I’m Ellen.

 I’m a trauma-informed leader, internal communications consultant, and expert storyteller passionate about building clarity and trust in the workplace.
-With 20 years’ experience across tech, healthcare, and journalism, I help organizations communicate with empathy and intention, creating lasting impact for teams everywhere — even in an era of perpetual uncertainty.
+With 20 years’ experience across tech, healthcare, and journalism, I help organizations communicate with empathy and intention, creating lasting impact for teams everywhere — even in ongoing uncertainty.

 I'm based in Portland, Oregon, and work with organizations nationwide.